 I’m Saddled Up.
 Now What?

-Here is a selection of topics I think you might be interested in.
-These represent where I want to go with this website and over time, it will fill up with more information.
-If you are looking for something else, try the search area at the very top of every page – right hand corner.
+Here is a selection of topics I think might be of interest.
+These represent where I want to go with this website; over time, it will fill up with more information.
+If you are looking for something else, try the search area at the top of every page in the right-hand corner.

 - Driving tips for hauling horses

 - Caudal heel pain in horses

 - Corneal ulcers in horses